-- if the material used or the sequence of steps taught is different from what is described in the care method.
+- if the material used or the sequence of steps taught is different from what is described in the method of care.

 - for the specifics of the ambulatory infusion pump used by your child, if applicable: stop/start, on/off, resetting reservoir volume, battery change, alarm management, etc.

-The steps outlined in the care method “Administration of intravenous antibiotic by ambulatory infusion pump” refer to the use of the CADD-Legacy® PLUS pump.
+The steps outlined in the method of care “Administration of intravenous antibiotic by ambulatory infusion pump” refer to the use of the CADD-Legacy® PLUS pump.